Cypress' Dean Lithium Claystone Project in Clayton Valley, Nevada

 Cypress' Dean Project includes an exposure known as Angel Island, one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as "claystone".
 This mineralized non-hectorite claystone is not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.

-Cypress has compiled and reviewed available geological data relating to Cypress' Dean property.
-The data appears to indicate favorable lithium brine exploration targets on the property.
-Several targets exist on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystone.
+In the fall of 2016, Cypress compiled and reviewed available geological data relating to Cypress' Dean property.
+The data appeared to indicate favorable lithium brine exploration targets on the property.
+Several targets existed on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystone.
 These lithium-rich claystone exposures are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.

 The Esmeralda geological formation is the known host rock unit for both lithium brine production and for lithium mineralized evaporate rocks currently being explored by Cypress in Clayton Valley, Nevada.
 Known structures on the Dean property include the dominant Angel Island Fault, a district-scale strike slip fault which trends through strongly fractured surrounding rock units.
 This zone of pervasive fracturing is being targeted as a pathway for brines to invade the underlying ash layers and also as a zone of high porosity which itself could host lithium brine zones along strike.
 Deformation along the Angel Island Fault is a complicated but highly prospective zone for the existence of structural traps for lithium brines.